tsalkakis-d/behavior-promise/README.md

         When a child node succeeds, stop the sequence and return immediately success.<br>
         When a child node fails, try the next node in sequence.<br>
         If all nodes failed, return a failure.<br>
+        - **.par** (Optional):<br>
+        Parallel execution.
+An array with nodes to run in parallel.<br>
+        Execute all child nodes in parallel, starting them at the same time.<br>
+        When (maxSuccess) nodes end with a success, stop and return with a success.<br>
+        When (maxFailure) nodes end with a failure, stop and return with a failure.<br>
+        When neither maxSuccess nor maxFailure trigger but all child nodes return, return the result of the last child node<br>
+        The output value of the parallel container will be the output value of the last child node that caused the success or failure.<br>
+        - **.maxSuccess** (Optional):<br>
+            - When set inside a parallel or a sequence container:
+            Defines how many of its child nodes must end with success in order for the container to end with a success.
+            May be:
+                - A number (1,2,3,...), indicating how many child nodes must end with a success in order to trigger a success
+                - true, indicating that all child nodes must end with a success in order to trigger a success
+                - false, indicating that container should not check for maxSuccess Default value is false (do not check maxSuccess)
+        - **.maxFailure** (Optional):<br>
+            - When set inside a parallel or a selector container:
+            Defines how many of its child nodes must end with failure in order for the container to end with a failure.
+            May be:
+                - A number (1,2,3,...), indicating how many child nodes must end with a failure in order to trigger a failure
+                - true, indicating that all child nodes must end with a failure in order to trigger a failure
+                - false, indicating that container should not check for maxFailure Default value is false (do not check maxFailure)
+        - **.waitForMe** (Optional):<br>
+        If set to true in a child node of a parallel container, then the container will wait for this child node to end before returning with the result.<br>
+        Else, the container may return before this node returns.<br>
+        - **.waitForAll** (Optional):<br>
+        If set to true in a parallel container, then the container will wait for all of its child nodes to end before returning with the result.<br>
+        Else, the container may return before all of its child nodes return.<br>
         - **.invert** (Optional):<br>
         Invert decorator.
 Execute the child node, reverse its result (success<->failure) and return it.
         - **.success** (Optional):<br>